nivethanancroos/Automated_Fire_Detection_and_suppression-_System/README.md

 ## Working Principle

-Fire Detection: Sensors (temperature, smoke, and flame) continuously monitor the surroundings.
+-Fire Detection: Sensors (temperature, smoke, and flame) continuously monitor the surroundings.

-Fire Confirmation: Multiple sensor readings are checked to minimize false alarms.
+-Fire Confirmation: Multiple sensor readings are checked to minimize false alarms.

-Alert & Notification: A buzzer sounds locally, and an IoT-based alert is sent to a mobile app.
+-Alert & Notification: A buzzer sounds locally, and an IoT-based alert is sent to a mobile app.

-Automatic Suppression: The relay activates a water pump or sprinkler to extinguish the fire.
+-Automatic Suppression: The relay activates a water pump or sprinkler to extinguish the fire.

-Remote Monitoring: Users can check and control the system via a mobile app.
+-Remote Monitoring: Users can check and control the system via a mobile app.

-Energy Saving: The system operates in low-power mode, activating only when needed.
+-Energy Saving: The system operates in low-power mode, activating only when needed.